EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 ### <a name="people-and-organizations-parties"></a>***People and Organizations (Parties)***

-People and organizations are all described using a “ResponsibleParty” group of elements, which is found at these locations (XPath):
+People and organizations are all described using a ResponsibleParty group of elements, which is found at these locations (XPath):

 **/eml:eml/dataset/creator**